klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 ### Historical Evolution of Sociotechnical Thinking

-Sociotechnical systems theory emerged in the 1950s from research at the Tavistock Institute, which found that technological innovations alone were insufficient for performance improvement without considering the social systems in which they operated.
+Sociotechnical systems theory emerged in the 1950s from research at the [Tavistock Institute](https://www.tavinstitute.org/) in London, which found that technological innovations alone were insufficient for performance improvement without considering the social systems in which they operated.
 This shift recognized that optimizing either technical or social aspects in isolation often led to suboptimal outcomes, presaging our modern understanding of the underfitting/overfitting dilemma.

 Early research focused on primary industries (e.g., coal mining), but the principles apply broadly across sectors and organizational types, especially as digital technologies become increasingly embedded in organizational structures.
 The theory provides a foundation for understanding how the relationship between people, processes, and technology creates emergent properties that cannot be understood by studying components in isolation.

 ### Implications for Organizational Models

-The sociotechnical perspective offers several insights relevant to organizational modeling:
+The [sociotechnical perspective](https://business.leeds.ac.uk/research-stc/doc/socio-technical-systems-theory) offers several insights relevant to organizational modeling:

 1. **Joint Optimization**: Models must jointly optimize both social and technical elements rather than maximizing either in isolation.
 This perspective helps avoid both underfitting (oversimplified models that ignore social dynamics) and overfitting (excessively technical models that don't account for human factors).

 2. **Boundary Management**: Effective organizations manage the boundaries between social and technical elements carefully, creating interfaces that facilitate interaction while maintaining appropriate separation.

 3. **Adaptive Capacity**: Sociotechnical systems require adaptive capacity that allows for continuous reconfiguration as conditions change.
 This adaptability parallels the concepts from dissipative systems theory discussed earlier.

 4. **Emergent Properties**: The interaction between social and technical elements creates emergent properties that cannot be predicted by examining the components in isolation.
 This emergence is particularly relevant to understanding complexity in organizational models.

 ### Application to AI-Integrated Organizations

 As AI capabilities become more central to organizational functions, sociotechnical systems theory becomes increasingly relevant.
 AI technologies interact with social systems in complex ways, potentially creating both reinforcing and balancing feedback loops.

 Key considerations include: